This document describes the pricing, billing methods, and payment methods of an ECS instance.

 - Image: Windows images are more expensive than Linux or UNIX images for the same instance type in the same region because Microsoft charges an additional license fee for Windows images.

 For pricing details, refer to Pricing of ECS.

 Subscription: A type of prepayment whereby instances can be used only after payment is made.
 Instance usage is billed on a monthly basis, and the billing unit is US$/month.
 Subscription is applicable to fixed 24/7 services, such as Web service.

 Pay-As-You-Go: A type of post payment whereby payment is made after instance usage.
-Instance usage is billed on an hourly basis, and the billing unit is US$/minute.
+Instance usage is billed on a minute basis, and the billing unit is US$/hour.
 The minimum charge for the lifecycle of an ECS instance (from creation to release) is 0.01 US$.
 Pay-As-You-Go is applicable to scenarios with sudden traffic spikes, such as temporary scaling, interim testing, and scientific computing.

 The functions and payment methods of an ECS instance vary depending on billing methods.

 The functions of an ECS instance vary depending on the billing method.
 The following table lists the differences between the Subscription and Pay-As-You-Go billing methods.